 After a century and a half of glass research, we hold thousands of patents for glass technology.
 A single element added to glass can significantly change its properties.
 By adding titanium-doped silica to glass rods for example, Drs.
 Robert Maurer, Peter Schultz, and Donald Keck invented low-loss optical fiber, a technology that has revolutionized the way in which we connect and communicate around the world.

 Myth #2 - Glass carries only solids or liquids

 When we think of using glass containers, we usually picture filling a cup or opening a jar.
-But with the invention of low-loss optical fibre, we use hair-thin strands of glass to carry data, voice, and video by containing and transporting light signals.
-Comprised of a light transmission area (or core), and wrapped in a light-wave containment material called cladding, each optical fibre acts as an information highway, offering nearly limitless capacity to our bandwidth-hungry world.
+But with the invention of low-loss optical fiber, we use hair-thin strands of glass to carry data, voice, and video by containing and transporting light signals.
+Comprised of a light transmission area (or core), and wrapped in a light-wave containment material called cladding, each optical fiber acts as an information highway, offering nearly limitless capacity to our bandwidth-hungry world.

 Myth #3 - Glass is fragile

 Who hasn’t dropped a glass, only to see it shatter across the kitchen floor?
 Yes, glass used in everyday consumer products can be fragile.
 But by changing the properties of glass at the molecular level, Corning scientists continue to make glass products that are as strong as steel.
-As thin as a strand of human hair, every centimetre of optical fibre is proof-tested through a rigorous manufacturing process for tensile strength at a minimum of 100,000 pounds per square inch.
-Far from being fragile, optical fibre is durable enough to withstand handling during installation and deployment in harsh environmental conditions in networks all around the world.
+As thin as a strand of human hair, every centimeter of optical fiber is proof-tested through a rigorous manufacturing process for tensile strength at a minimum of 100,000 pounds per square inch.
+Far from being fragile, optical fiber is durable enough to withstand handling during installation and deployment in harsh environmental conditions in networks all around the world.